GHSVS-de/plg_system_characterscounterghsvs/README.md

 - - Field <code>Alias</code>

 ### Possible settings for each field individually
 - <code>Activation (e.g. setting "Meta Description")</code>.
-If NO: Nothing will happen.
-The Joomla core rules.
+- - If NO: The plugin does nothing.
+The Joomla core has control.
-- If YES: Global settings of this plugin will be used:
+- - If YES: Global settings of this plugin will be used:
-- - `[removeCharcounter]`.
+- - - `[removeCharcounter]`.
 Remove Joomla's character counter.
 Recommended: YES.
 At least for the Joomla 3-4 migration.
-- - `[removeMaxlength]`.
+- - - `[removeMaxlength]`.
 Remove `maxlength` attribute/limitation.
 Recommended: YES.
 At least for the Joomla 3-4 migration.
 - `Force field(s)`.
 Not always available.
 If YES: Forces loading of missing fields in Joomla 4.
 E.g. `meta keywords` for menu items.
 - `Enable Counter`.
 If YES: The character counter of this plugin will be used.
-- - <code>maxChars</code>: Your recommended characters limit.
+- - <code>[maxChars]</code>: Your recommended characters limit.
-- - <code>chopText</code>: If YES, limit text length to <code>maxChars</code> characters and block further typing.
+- - <code>[chopText]</code>: If YES, limit text length to <code>[maxChars]</code> characters and block further typing.
 Non-destructive if text loaded from database was already longer than this value before.
 You'll see and save it in full length.
 Sets a <code>maxlength</code> attribute or adjusts an existing one.
 - <code>Required</code>.
 If YES: Saving of item is prevented if the field is empty.
 The vaguely named setting `Joomla defaults decide` means: The plugin does nothing (as long as I haven't tested what may happen when I remove a `required` attribute where Joomla has set it consciously or just stupidly).
 - - Not available for fields `Title/Name` and `Alias`.
 They are always mandatory.